 - Heartbeat Discovery – Used by active Configuration Manager clients to update their discovery records in the database.
 Because it is initiated by an active client, Heartbeat Discovery does not discover new resources.

 - Network Discovery – Searches your network infrastructure for network devices that have an IP address.
 This allows you to discover devices that might not be found by other discovery methods, including printers, routers, and bridges.

-Q. What are the Boundaries in SCCM?
+65. What are the Boundaries in SCCM?

 Ans: Configuration Manager Boundaries are defined in the Configuration Manager console and are defined by IP subnet, Active Directory site name, IPv6 Prefix, IP ranges.
 Boundaries are used to assign clients to a specific Configuration Manager 2007 site and should be unique to each site.
 When defining site boundaries for sites, ensure that you do not define the same boundary for more than one Configuration Manager 2007 site, doing so leads to a situation called overlapping site boundaries.

-Q. What is MP, DP, FSP, Reporting Service Point, Application Catalog web service point, Application Catalog website point?
+66. What is MP, DP, FSP, Reporting Service Point, Application Catalog web service point, Application Catalog website point?